canonical/ubuntu-pro-client/CONTRIBUTING.md

 - Status of the timer jobs, `canonical-livepatch`, and the systemd timers
 - Output of `cloud-id`, `dmesg` and `journalctl`

-Files with sensitive data are not included in the tarball.
+Sensitive data is redacted from all files included in the tarball.
 As of now, the command must be run as root.

 Running the command creates a `ua_logs.tar.gz` file in the current directory.
 The output file path/name can be changed using the `-o` option.